Chahine-tech/prox/README.md

 2. Configure your reverse proxy in `config.yaml` with manual certificates

+3. Validate your configuration: `./prox validate --config config.yaml`

-3. Run the proxy: `cargo run`
+4. Run the proxy: `cargo run` or `./prox serve --config config.yaml`

 ### Option 2: Automatic TLS with Let's Encrypt (ACME)

 1. Configure your reverse proxy in `config.yaml` with ACME settings

+2. Validate your configuration: `./prox validate --config config.yaml`

-2. Ensure your domain points to your server and port 443 is accessible
+3. Ensure your domain points to your server and port 443 is accessible

-3. Run the proxy: `cargo run`
+4. Run the proxy: `cargo run` or `./prox serve --config config.yaml`

 **Note**: For ACME to work, your server must be publicly accessible on port 443, and the domains you specify must point to your server for HTTP-01 challenge validation.

 ## Configuration Examples

+All configuration examples below can be validated using `./prox validate` before starting the server.

 ### Manual TLS Configuration